Wills Power of Attorney Legal Advice How it Works Pricing

 • Type of service - e.g a graveside service, open casket or memorial service.

-When it comes to a date and time for the funeral or memorial service, it is all up to you.
-While some may want to have the service as soon as possible, others may want to have it a little later so friends and family interstate can make travel arrangements.
-It all depends on the deceased or the family’s cultural or faith beliefs, or any other considerations.
-These include:
+When it comes to a date and time for the funeral or memorial service, it is all up to you and your families preferences.
+While some may want to have the service as soon as possible within the week of death, others may want to have it a little later so friends and family interstate can make travel arrangements.

 • Timing of other events – immediate/direct family members’ birthdays, anniversaries, weddings.